 In 2012 the Council's elected Members embarked on several financial strategies designed to increase income and reduce costs through efficient ways of working with no reductions in services provided.
-In the management restructure approved by the Council in April 2019 the Corporate Leadership Team has been reduced from six posts to three.
+In the management restructure approved by the Council in April 2019 the Corporate Leadership Team had been reduced from six posts to three.
 The efficiency saving has been redirected to front line service provision.

-The Council has made efficiency savings of over £6.7 million and reduced the workforce by 16% in the seven years to March 2020.
-At the same time, it has maintained a General Fund working balance above the minimum set for 2019/20.
+The Council has made efficiency savings of over £6.7 million and reduced the workforce by 16% in the seven years to March 2020 prior to Covid19.
+At the same time, it has maintained a General Fund working balance above the minimum set for 2020/21.

 One of the reasons behind the Council's strategy of maintaining the General Fund working balance is that it can be used to fund service delivery should income fall further and give Councilor's a longer lead in time to adjust the Council's long-term plans.
-This strategy has served the Council well as the General Fund working balance and the earmarked reserves can be deployed in 2020 and beyond to fund the costs of the Covid pandemic.
+This strategy has served the Council well as the General Fund working balance and the earmarked reserves have been deployed in the year to fund the costs of the Covid pandemic.